 Champaign Municipal Negligence Attorneys

 Driving on a poorly maintained highway can be a physically jarring and psychologically distressing experience.
-Unfortunately, a badly designed, constructed, or maintained road can also lead to significant damage, such as property loss or bodily injury from an accident.
+Unfortunately, a badly designed, constructed, or maintained road can also lead to significant damage, such as bodily injury from an accident.
 When local, state, or federal agencies are charged with roadway maintenance, they effectively become responsible for preserving the safety of all those who travel via their roadway, and thus cannot afford to fail in duties of upkeep.

 If you have been involved in a motor vehicle accident caused by a municipal authority’s failure to attend to its highway-related responsibilities, the Champaign municipal negligence attorneys of Spiros Law, P.C., are here to help.
 We believe in holding government bodies accountable for the obligations they fail to keep.
 To learn how we can help you to pursue the financial compensation that you are due, contact us at (217) 328-2828.

 Examples of Municipal Negligence